-Employers in the Philippines must understand the withholding tax framework that applies to employee compensation payments in the Philippines.
+Employers must understand the withholding tax framework that applies when processing and computing payroll in the Philippines!

-In this article, however, we examine BIR Form 1604-C – an annual tax return that must be filed by employers in the Philippines which outlines the tax on compensation withheld from employees during the previous tax year.
+BIR Form 1604-C is a key annual payroll-related tax return that must be filed by employers in the Philippines to confirm the value of the tax on compensation withheld from their employees during the previous tax year.

 What is BIR Form 1604-C?

 BIR Form No. 1604-C is also known as the Annual Information Return of Income Taxes Withheld on Compensation.

 In the Philippines, employers are obliged to compute, deduct and withhold part of the value of an employee’s compensation, or salary payment, before the payment goes out to each employee for each payroll cycle.

 Employers are required to file monthly withholding tax on compensation returns to the BIR through the completion and submission of BIR Form 1601-C and then subsequently, remit the relevant tax payments to the BIR.

 In effect, BIR Form 1601-C should include the total value of the compensation tax withheld on payroll payments from all employees during the previous month.

 Then, at the end of each year, employers are required to submit an annual report to the BIR that comprehensively and accurately summarizes the overall total amount of income tax withheld on compensation from employees during that previous year.